 UCLA’s creative community is undoubtedly reflective of the city itself.
 Los Angeles is the international center for film, television and music, home to working and aspiring writers, performers, artists and producers at every turn.

-In addition to endless film screenings, music and theater performances, TV tapings, poetry and literature readings and comedy shows, Los Angeles is home to almost 1,000 museums and art galleries, leading California’s cultural growth with more museums per capita than any other city in the nation.
+In addition to endless film screenings, music and theater performances, TV tapings, poetry and literature readings and comedy shows, Los Angeles is home to hundreds of museums and art galleries.

 Some of the most well-known centers for culture and arts include: